 Management and our Board of Directors and its Committees are collectively engaged in identifying, overseeing, evaluating and managing the material risks facing our business to ensure that our strategies and objectives work to minimize such risks.
 Our Board of Directors has the ultimate responsibility to monitor the risks facing our business.
-Among other things, our Board of Directors reviews and discusses in detail, at least annually, our corporate strategy and annual operating plan, which covers significant strategic topics such as our key markets, operational priorities under The Win StrategyTM, strategic positioning, financial and operational outlooks, capital allocation, balance sheet strength, debt portfolio and positions, share repurchase activity, and dividend history and strategies.
-Our Board also maintains regular oversight of other key risk areas such as management succession planning, cyber security, enterprise risk management, and environmental, social and governance matters.
+Among other things, our Board of Directors reviews and discusses in detail, at least annually, our corporate strategy and annual operating plan, which covers significant strategic topics such as our key markets, operational priorities under The Win Strategy, strategic positioning, financial and operational outlooks, capital allocation, balance sheet strength, debt portfolio and positions, share repurchase activity, and dividend history and strategies.
+Our Board also maintains regular oversight of other key risk areas including review at least annually of management succession planning, cyber security, enterprise risk management, and environmental, social and governance (ESG) matters, among others.